pesalerno/Chimanta-genomics/README.md

 	> 454-align.sorted.bam.bai
 	> all .fasta files for alignment

-Then, in IGV, I need to create a .genome file using all the reference genome fasta files (in this case since there's four, I'm defining a directory as the input)
+Then, in IGV, I need to create a .genome file using all the reference genome fasta files (in this case since there's four, I'm defining a directory as the input).
+Information on how to create the .genome file can be found [here](https://www.broadinstitute.org/software/igv/LoadGenome)

 I will need to export this as fasta for using as new reference genome for step 2.4